khalida1wwin/tts-extention/README.md

 4. tts extension should now appear in the list of extensions and in the toolbar (check the puzzle icon)

 # This should work on all chromium browsers
-- tested on google chrome, brave
+- tested on google chrome, and Brave
 - for firefox try the firefox manifest.json after the deleting the old one